Wildlife 101: Famous Birds to See on the Galapagos Islands

 - Conservation status: Vulnerable

 Natural selection has meant that these cormorants no longer have wings that work.
 This was in part due to their weight – they are the heaviest birds in the Galapagos – but also due to a lack of land predators, meaning they didn’t need to fly to survive.
 Instead, the birds that were the best swimmers passed on their genes more successfully, allowing them to catch their food in the water.
 Now they use their stunted wings to steady themselves as they leap over rocks from coast to coast.
-Their breeding dance is another treat for visitors as it sees the couples intertwine their necks while spinning in a tight circle.
+Their breeding dance is another treat for visitors as it sees the couples intertwine their necks whilst spinning in a tight circle.

 Start Planning Your Trip Today